pete8751/pete8751/README.md

 # 💫 About Me:
-👯 I’m looking to work on interesting and useful web projects<br>🤝 I’m interested in AI, Data-Science, and Computer Theory<br>🌱 I’m currently learning E-Commerce Deployment and React<br>⚡ Excited to push boundaries<br>
+👯 I’m looking to work on interesting and exciting ML and Data projects<br>🤝 I’m interested in AI, Data-Science, and Computer Theory<br>🌱 I’m currently learning E-Commerce Deployment and React<br>⚡ Excited to push boundaries<br>

 Learn more about me on my personal web portfolio! https://pete8751.github.io/peter/